Sum to Zero

 Is bottom-only decoupling enough?

-A reasonable concern here: if a speaker is only floating, won't the woofer's forward motion push the cabinet backward?
-Newton's third law says that energy has to go somewhere, and without a rigid connection, the cabinet is subject to micro-movements that can theoretically smear transients.
-In almost all listening scenarios, though, the audible distortion from a resonant floor, desk, or stand singing along with your bass is far more destructive than cabinet recoil.
-Breaking that mechanical bridge is the better trade-off.
+A reasonable objection: if a speaker is only floating, won't the woofer's forward motion push the cabinet backward?
+It will.
+Newton's third law is not optional, that energy has to go somewhere, and without a rigid connection the cabinet is subject to micro-movements that can, in theory, smear transients.
+In almost every real listening scenario, though, the audible damage from a resonant floor, desk or stand singing along with your bass is far more destructive than cabinet recoil.
+Breaking the mechanical bridge is the better trade-off, and it is worth being honest that it is a trade-off rather than a free lunch.

 For in-wall configurations, the loudspeaker should ideally be decoupled omnidirectionally: floating from the top, bottom, and sides.
-The best approach is to house the speaker within a heavy, dampened box, press-fitting it against isolation pads or springs under compression.
-This entire module is then installed into the wall.
-While this increases the complexity of the load calculations (you now need to account not only for the speaker's weight distribution but also for the additional downward force from the compressed top pads/springs), it maximizes isolation and lets the system (box + loudspeaker) be removed as a unit for maintenance.
+The best approach is to house the speaker within a heavy, dampened box, press-fitting it against isolation pads or springs under compression, and to install that entire module into the wall.
+This increases the complexity of the load calculations (you now need to account not only for the speaker's weight distribution but also for the additional downward force from the compressed top pads or springs), but it maximises isolation and lets the system (box plus loudspeaker) be removed as a unit for maintenance.

 What works for decoupling (and what doesn't)

-A common DIY misconception is that anything soft will isolate a speaker.
-This leads people to use tennis balls cut in half, rubber pads, standard packing foam, acoustic foam, or even slabs of high-density rock wool.
-These are generally ineffective as they lack true spring-like properties, even though some can be considered dampers.
-Quick rule of thumb for ready-made solutions: if a product is defined primarily by a shore hardness rating, it's a damper, not a true spring-like isolator.
+A common DIY belief holds that anything soft will isolate a speaker, which is how tennis balls cut in half, rubber pads, packing foam, acoustic foam and slabs of high-density rock wool keep finding their way underneath very expensive monitors.
+The belief is wrong, and it is wrong for a checkable reason: isolation requires genuine spring-like behaviour, and these materials are, at best, dampers.
+There is a quick rule of thumb for ready-made products: if a product is defined primarily by a shore hardness rating, it is a damper, not a spring, and it will not decouple anything.

 True decoupling requires a material that acts as a tuned mechanical low-pass filter.
-For heavy loudspeakers, metal springs are often the most practical option because they offer a very low natural frequency, though they can introduce resonance if not properly damped.
+For heavy loudspeakers, metal springs are often the most practical option because they offer a very low natural frequency, though they will happily ring if not properly damped.
 A more versatile alternative is micro-cellular polyurethane elastomers, such as Sylomer or Regufoam.
-These materials are "spring-like" foams engineered with specific densities to handle precise weight ranges.
-Unlike generic rubber, they behave like a spring combined with a shock absorber, isolating vibrations without the ringing associated with undamped metal coils.
+These are spring-like foams engineered with specific densities to handle precise weight ranges, and unlike generic rubber they behave as a spring and a shock absorber in one, isolating vibrations without the ringing associated with undamped metal coils.

-The critical factor in choosing these materials is static deflection: essentially, how much the material compresses under the speaker's weight.
-Decoupling is physics and for a pad to work it must be loaded correctly.
-If you place a light speaker on a stiff pad, the pad won't compress enough to act as a spring, and the vibrations will pass right through.
-The opposite is also true: if the speaker is too heavy for the pad, the material will bottom out and become a solid bridge.
+The critical factor in choosing these materials is static deflection, in other words, how much the material compresses under the speaker's weight.
+Decoupling is physics, and for a pad to work it must be loaded correctly.
+Place a light speaker on a stiff pad and the pad never compresses enough to act as a spring, so the vibrations pass straight through.
+The opposite is also true: place a speaker too heavy for the pad and the material bottoms out and becomes a solid bridge, at which point you have purchased an elaborate way of standing your speaker on a block.

 Three examples of different Sylomer pads and spring mounts from AMC Mecanocaucho.